thejonasprojects/swift-collections/README.md

 # Swift Collections

-**Swift Collections** is an open-source package of data structure implementations for the Swift programming language.
+**Swift Collections** is a non open source -source package of data structure implementations for the Swift programming language.

 Read more about the package, and the intent behind it, in the [announcement on swift.org][announcement].